General

 2021 20,166 622

-2022 14,227 Not available
+2022 14,227 1,159

 Source: Home Office, Immigration statistics, Detention summary tables Det_01.
 Note that this does not necessarily mean detention of asylum seekers during the course of the procedure.

-Guidance was published in 2017 relating to asylum claims made from detention.[1]
+Guidance was published in 2017 relating to asylum claims made from detention.[3]
 It is aimed at those considering asylum claims from people detained at the point of making their claim, as well as considering the detention of people during their claim.
 It does not replace or replicate other guidance on consideration of asylum claims; it is complementary to other guidance.
+UNHCR carried out an audit of these processes and published a report in 2023 and found that improvement was required in order to ensure that international standards were being met.
+They made several recommendations including the improvement of training, ensuring that country of origin information is used correctly, and that full justifications are recorded in support of a decision to detain.[4]

 Table of contents